Mykal-Steele/ReMem/README.md

 # Image Display with Google Drive Integration

+## "Formula Memory Tool with Google Drive Sync"

-### "Looking to memorize formulas (or anything else)?
-This tool shows you the formula, and before you can continue using your computer, you’ll need to write it down and upload it to your Google Drive folder."
+#### "Want to memorize formulas (or anything else)?
+This tool shows you a random formula, and before you can continue, you'll need to write it down and upload it to your Google Drive."

-The program displays images randomly from a folder on your computer in fullscreen mode.
-One image is shown at a time, and the program will wait for new files to be uploaded to a designated Google Drive folder.
-Once a new file is uploaded, it will wait an hour before starting a new cycle of image displays.
+The program displays images one at a time, in fullscreen mode.
+It'll wait for new files to be uploaded to a designated Google Drive folder, and once a new file is added, it pauses for an hour before starting the next cycle of displays.

 ## What You Need